The WealthPlan LLC

 Happy holidays!
 I am delighted to have my first guest writer, Amanda Ebbin, for my newsletter.
 Amanda has been an estate attorney at Wolf Law, P.C. for over 12 years and is the senior associate in the estate planning field.
 Amanda and I met while studying abroad in Australia at the University of Melbourne.
 It is amazing to recognize that we have remained friends for over 20 years and that we both work in fields helping clients manage their wealth.
 Without further ado – here is Amanda, who will break down the documents needed for a sound estate plan:

 My name is Amanda Ebbin and I am honored to be the first guest writer for The WealthPlan LLC.
 Many people avoid thinking about estate planning because they don’t want to think about their mortality, which is understandable.
 However, taking time to prepare a proper estate plan is an act of love for those they care about.
 It makes it easier for their family to adjust after you have left them.
-To prepare, there are a set of core documents one needs in an estate plan, including: (1) a will, (2) a power of attorney, and (3) a health care proxy.
+To prepare, there is a set of core documents one needs in an estate plan, including (1) a will, (2) a power of attorney, and (3) a health care proxy.
 Let’s go a bit deeper into each of these.

 The Will